Shyam-Chen/Vue-Starter/README.md

 > Techniques, strategies and recipes for building a **modern web app** with **multiple teams** that can **ship features independently**.

-See [Client-side Micro-Fullstack](https://github.com/Shyam-Chen/Micro-Fullstack/tree/master/client) for instructions on how to create microservices from source.
+See [Micro-Fullstack's Micro Frontends](https://github.com/Shyam-Chen/Micro-Fullstack/tree/main/mfe) for instructions on how to create microservices from source code.